Kroger

-The Kroger Company is the United States' largest supermarket operator by revenue and fifth-largest general retailer.
+The Kroger Company is the largest supermarket operator in the U.S. by revenue and the country's fifth-largest general retailer.
 The company is one of the largest American-owned private employers in the United States.
-Kroger is ranked #17 on the Fortune 500 rankings of the largest United States corporations by total revenue.
+Additionally, Kroger is ranked No. 25 on the Fortune 500 rankings of the largest U.S. corporations by total revenue.
+Some sources list the company as a dividend-paying stock.

 About two-thirds of Kroger's employees are represented by collective bargaining agreements, with most being represented by the United Food and Commercial Workers (UFCW).